 Alexander Ogle signed his will on February 20, 1783, and it was probated on March 21, 1783.
 Martha signed her last testament September 15, 1805, and it was probated January 25, 1806.
 She was laid to rest beside Alexander in the home burial plot.

-7. Robert Ricketts Senior was born January 15, 1765, near Hagerstown, Maryland, according to his Revolutionary War pension claim as confirmed in a letter from Commissioner Winfield Scott to Mrs. W. H. Shonts on May 7, 1927.
+7. Robert Ricketts Senior - [SAR Patriot #: P-278938] - [approved 2-4-2015] - was born 15 January 1765 near Hagerstown, Maryland, according to his Revolutionary War pension claim as confirmed in a letter from Commissioner Winfield Scott to Mrs. W. H. Shonts on May 7, 1927.
 Also confirmed in the same letter by the Commissioner, "He was allowed pension on his application executed September 18, 1832, at which time he was a resident of Dearborn County, Indiana”.
 He died February 14, 1853.
 His widow died February 20, 1853.